 Because their version of Tough Mudder involves running across war-torn borders while dodging bullets and landmines to cross turgid shark-infested seas in a Fisher Price inflatable raft, and they do this all so that they can work for below minimum wages at upscale hotels owned by Donald Trump where they can get sexually assaulted by visiting French politicians with flaccid, liver-spotted pricks.

 I have yet to see Tough Mudder come up with an obstacle course that even approximates this level of intensity.
-Unless of course they have an event that involves a private casting session with Bill Cosby, in which case I will have to retract my earlier statement.
+Unless of course they have an event that involves a private casting session with Bill Cosby, in which case I’ll concede and retract my earlier statement.

-The point is that Tough Mudder is little more than an opportunity for high-fiving dude-bros who peaked in high school to find an outlet for their aggressions that is more suitable than dateraping an Applebee’s hostess.
+The point is that Tough Mudder is little more than an opportunity for high-fiving dude-bros who peaked in high school to find an outlet for their aggression that is only slightly more suitable than date-raping Applebee’s hostesses.